SrijitaT/StatisticsAssignment/README.md

 N.B. - systemA and systemB should be run simultaneously

+For some reason localhost is not working when run the applications in two dockers.
+Please change "localhost" to "your machine's IP" in file systemA/server/rpcClient/index.js where thrift.createHttpConnection("localhost", 9090, options) is there.

 From root directory<br>
 Steps for running systemA<br>
 1. docker build -t systema systemA<br>